 (Alex is the fourth from the right)

 Spam sucks so I made this dynamic post!
 Click to experience the spammers-revenge.Spam is terrible.
-Every month this small blog gets thousands of comments.
-About 0.14% of these comments are ‘real’ and the rest are automated crap.
-It seems hopeless.
+99,93% of all comments on this blog are fake.
+They are automated spam messages.
+Truly unbelievable.
 All these comments are filtered and thrown away automatically, but still it remains a never ending steam of data.
-Around 250 useless comments a day, where the author advertises investment tips, climax-delayers, tablets, nikes, vitamins and you name it.
-Often in various unfamiliar languages.
+Around 290 useless comments a day, where the author advertises jewels, penis-enlargers, DNA analysis, adidas’, vitamins and you name it.
+Usually in English, but also in French, Chinese, German or Russian.

 Spammers use a range of automated systems and usually a new post on this blog is directly followed by a number of spam comments.
 To make the comments more difficult to identify usually the text is a combination of different ever-changing sentences.
 This way every comment seems to be a unique text.
-The result is usually laughable bad, but sometimes the spam gets through the layers of protection and then the goal is achieved.
-If 1 out of 13900 comments is actually published the objectives of the spammer are reached.
+Usually the result is some messy text, but sometimes it manages to trick all the filters set up to eradicate spam, and then the comment spammers ultimate goal is achieved.
+If just a few of the millions of spam comments make it through it is a good result.
+If then just one of the millions of published comments has a sale as a result there is a profit, and it has all been worth it.

 Now it is the time to fight back!
 I have created this F.U.-post with a ever changing content, and lots of links to itself.
 If will be difficult for a spam bot to see it is the same story all the time, and they will just keep on spamming, which eventually will cost them just a little bit more then usual.
-If this dynamic post cost the spammers 1.05 cents more my job is done.
+If this post results in a spammer paying a single cent more I will be happy and have achieved my goal.

 The end of the year is nearing, and I was suddenly surprised by the revenues of our book that I received.
 I will give 99.5 percent of the revenues to a good cause, an ONCE stand near my home in Las Palmas.
 I’ll even double the revenues and make a donation into our son’s college fund.
 The revenues were not so impressive though, just a mere EUR 5.02.
 Just enough to buy a Spanish scratchcard.